BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 {.is-info}

-> This guide is using an example workspace!
-You will be able to better follow the tutorial by using it
+>This guide uses the example workspace found here: https://drive.google.com/file/d/1PP9i2oAI9NZQx4aTooTFIe6laotVvOop/view?usp=sharing
-> Download the example workspace here: [https://drive.google.com/file/d/1PP9i2oAI9NZQx4aTooTFIe6laotVvOop/view?usp=sharing](https://drive.google.com/file/d/1PP9i2oAI9NZQx4aTooTFIe6laotVvOop/view?usp=sharing)
+>Using it will make it easier to follow the tutorial.
 {.is-warning}

 You will also need an editor.
 I recommend VSCode or the Open Source alternative VSCodium: